clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

 pages are very useful.
-For help with setting the correct model specifications, refer to Table 1 in this [jModelTest](https://academic.oup.com/mbe/article/25/7/1253/1045159) paper (for quick reference, see the jModelTest\_options.xls document in the Tutorial 3 GARLI folder).
-Leave all the settings as they are, and only change the outgroup parameter, and the model blocks.
+For help with setting the correct model specifications, refer to Table 1 in this [jModelTest](https://academic.oup.com/mbe/article/25/7/1253/1045159) paper (for quick reference, see the **jModelTest\_options.xls** file).

+Leave all the settings exactly as they are, and only change the outgroup parameter, and the model blocks.
 Keep outgroups together in your nexus file, so that you can refer to them as, for example, outgroup = 1-5.
-The outgroups are set by referring to their position in the data (sequence numbers 1 to 5).
+The outgroups are set by referring to their position in the data (sequence numbers 1 to 5), not by names.
 Here we’re setting *Clostridium\_botulinum\_A\_str\_Hall* as the outgroup again.
 Here it is the second sequence in the .nex file, so outgroup = 2.